mysql-net/MySqlConnector/docs/content/api/mysql-bulk-copy.md

 `MySqlBulkCopy` currently requires that the source data (`DataTable` or `IDataReader`) contain all the columns of the destination table in the same order.

+For data that is in CSV or TSV format, use [`MySqlBulkLoader`](api/mysql-bulk-loader/) to bulk load the file.

 **Note:** This API is a unique feature of MySqlConnector; you must [switch to MySqlConnector](../../overview/installing/) in order to use it.
 It is supported in version 0.62.0 and later.